Memorial United Methodist Church, Clovis, California

 Ice Cream Cone

+Microphones work best if held rather than on a stand.
 If you are using a handheld microphone, hold it like an ice cream cone --

 A Microphone on a Stand on the Lectern.

-Adjust the microphone so it is as
+adjust the microphone so it is as

 Speak Loudly